dodjango/node-sandbox/README.md

 ### create docker image

-The first thing you have to do is to build the container image or to download id by pulling dodjango/node-sandbox from docker hub.
+The first thing you have to do is to build the container image or to download it by pulling dodjango/node-sandbox from docker hub.

 ```bash
 ./build.sh